Alexander Rzewuski: Biography

-October Revolution and conversion
+October Revolution, artwork and conversion

 During the October Revolution, at a family council it was decided that Alexander and his relatives all should flee to the Italy, where they had members of their wider family.
 Three weeks later, after criss-crossing through Poland, Czechoslovakia and Austria, they were all ensconced in the Palazzo Caetani in Rome.

 However, Alexander was starting his painting career and for this Paris promised greater opportunity than Rome.
-He moved there and soon had won a reputation as a portrait painter and illustrator.
+He moved there and worked as an artist between 1920 and 1926, winning a reputation as a portrait painter and illustrator; he also designed a film set for a Blaise Cendrars production, as well as some costume design.

 This whirl of success came to a sudden halt when he was introduced to the Catholic philosopher Jacques Maritain.
 One day in conversation with him Maritain said quite simply: "I think that you should see a priest, and I recommend Msgr Vladimir Ghika."

 Eventually convinced of the validity of the Catholic position, he was waiting his mother's agreement to his leaving the Church of his birth: an event she dreaded.
 This time, unlike Trebizond 10 years before, the effect was thorough and definitive.

 One night, towards the end of the war, he knocked at the door of Italian Capuchins in Trebizond demanding to be received into the Catholic Church on the spot.

 The Italian friar was startled at the demand so peremptorily put by the Russian Imperial Officer.
 Strictly speaking it was against the law for a Russian Orthodox subject of the Tsar to become a Catholic.
 To accede to the request could have unhappy repercussions for the small Italian mission.
 However, Rzewuski must have been persuasive as he left the friary that same night as a member of the Catholic Church.

 In 1918, just as the Alexander Kerensky government was about to fall, and be succeeded by Vladimir Lenin's coup d'état, Rzewuski undertook a dangerous journey to Saint Petersburg to recoup some of the family's money from the floundering banks.
 Successful in this, he threaded his way back south to Kiev, where his family had sought refuge.